The Mummy (1999 film): Music

 The score for The Mummy was composed and conducted by Jerry Goldsmith, with orchestrations provided by Alexander Courage.
 Goldsmith had previously scored Deep Rising for Sommers.
-As he reached the final few years of his career, Goldsmith was coming off a number of action and adventure films in the 1990s, from multiple Star Trek films to Air Force One.
+As he reached the final few years of his career, Goldsmith was coming off a number of action and adventure films in the 1990s, from multiple Star Trek films to Air Force One (1997).
 Goldsmith provided The Mummy with suitably bombastic music, with the traditional European orchestra supplemented with regional instruments such as the bouzouki.

 The opening of the film contains nearly all of Goldsmith's major themes for the score, with what music critic Jeff Bond calls an "Egyptian theme" reused in different configurations throughout to establish the epic settings and sense of place for Hamunaptra; a theme for Imhotep/the Mummy that is performed in an understated manner early in the film, before repeating in more forceful, brassy renditions after the Mummy has regenerated; a love theme used for both Imhotep/Anck-su-namun and Rick/Evelyn; and a heroic theme for Rick.
 In addition to the extensive brass and percussion elements, the score uses sparing amounts of vocals, unusual for much of Goldsmith's work.

 The soundtrack was released by Decca Records on May 4, 1999.
 Overall, Goldsmith's score was well received.
 AllMusic described it as a "grand, melodramatic score" which delivered the expected highlights.
 Other reviews positively noted the dark, percussive sound meshed well with the plot, as well as the raw power of the music.
 The limited but masterful use of the chorus was also lauded, and most critics found the final track on the CD to be the best overall.
 On the other hand, some critics found the score lacked cohesion, and that the constant heavy action lent itself to annoying repetition.
 Roderick Scott off CineMusic.net summed up the score as "representative of both Goldsmith's absolute best and his most mediocre.
-Thankfully […] his favourable work on this release wins out."
+Thankfully [...] his favourable work on this release wins out."

+Release

+Test audiences reacted poorly to the film's title, which conjured up negative impressions of an old horror film, but domestic marketing president Marc Shmuger recalled that they decided "we would redefine the myth with the film" rather than change the title.
+Enthusiasm for the film was low, but Universal took out a television spot for the Super Bowl (reportedly costing $1.6 million) that Sommers recalled immediately reversed the discussion of the film's prospects.
+The producers were concerned that the imminent release of The Phantom Menace would sink the film's box office fortunes, resulting in them moving the release date from May 21 to 7.